rossta/rossta.github.com/source/talks/2019-01-17-getting-lazy-with-vue-and-pdfs.html.md

 title: Getting Lazy with Vue and PDFs
 author: Ross Kaffenberger
 summary: A roundabout way of discovering IntersectionObserver
 description: Here's a lightning talk I gave at VueDC in which I share the most important lesson I learned while building a PDF Viewer in Vue.
+January, 2019.
 pull_image: 'screenshots/screenshot-pdf-viewer.png'
 published: true
 category: Code